Emirates NBD UAE PMI™

-Dubai, May 5th, 2019: Today sees the release of April data from the Emirates NBD Purchasing Managers’ Index® (PMI®) for the UAE.
-The survey, compiled by IHS Markit, contains original data collected from a monthly survey of business conditions in the UAE non-oil private sector.
+The survey, sponsored by Emirates NBD and produced by IHS Markit, contains original data collected from a monthly survey of business conditions in the UAE non-oil private sector.

-Commenting on the UAE PMI® survey, Khatija Haque, Head of MENA Research at Emirates NBD, said:
+Commenting on the Emirates NBD UAE PMITM, Khatija Haque, Head of MENA Research at Emirates NBD, said.

-The headline seasonally adjusted Emirates NBD UAE Purchasing Managers’ Index™ (PMI®) – a composite indicator designed to give an accurate overview of operating conditions in the non-oil private sector economy – rose for the second month running in April, hitting 57.6 from 55.7 in March.
-The reading signalled a sharp monthly improvement in business conditions, and one that was the greatest since December 2017.
+Rising from 55.0 in December to 55.3 in January, the headline seasonally adjusted Emirates NBD UAE Purchasing Managers’ Index™ (PMI) – a composite indicator designed to give an accurate overview of operating conditions in the non-oil private sector economy – posted the highest reading since July 2016.
+That signalled a notable improvement in the health of the sector, particularly in the context of the trends over 2016 (53.9) and the survey as a whole (54.5).

 The upward movement in the headline index was supported by a sharper increase in new work during January, with new business rising at the quickest rate in 16 months.
 Anecdotal evidence highlighted promotional activities, increased client demand and stronger underlying economic conditions as key factors boosting growth of new business inflows.
 Moreover, growth of new export orders quickened to a 14-month high.

 Panellists scaled up output and input buying to cater for existing and expected new orders.
 In both cases rates of expansion eased since December, but remained sharp.

 On the jobs front, a further increase in payroll numbers failed to alleviate pressures on operating capacity.
 The rate of backlog accumulation was slight overall as the vast majority of monitored firms (91%) recorded no change in work-in-hand.